 Vitamin D is a fat-soluble vitamin.
 It dissolves in fat and must be eaten with some fat to be absorbed.

-The most common cause is lack of exposure to sunlight, but certain disorders can also cause the deficiency.
+The most common cause is lack of exposure to sunlight, usually when the diet is deficient in vitamin D, but certain disorders can also cause the deficiency.

 Infants develop rickets: The skull is soft, bones grow abnormally, and infants are slow to sit and crawl.

 Blood tests and sometimes x-rays are done to confirm the diagnosis.